FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     - Documents how a cloud is set up.
     - Gives a reproducible environment.
     - Allows for spinning up multiple copies of the same environment.
+    - Not all tools are equal.
+Some tools allow for manual changes after running them (e.g. Ansible), others don't (e.g. Terraform).

 As you can see from the previous sections cloud computing doesn't necessarily make it simpler to deploy an application.
 In this regard setting up a server and not documenting it is the same as setting up a cloud and not documenting it.
 In